-It’s very fun but from a practical perspective this makes for a LOT of packing, unpacking and organizing closets in TWO homes.
+It’s very fun but from a practical perspective, this makes for a LOT of packing, unpacking, and organizing closets in TWO homes.
 And to complicate matters even more right after we returned from the west I promptly got really sick for a whole week!!
 So be kind when you look below and see my “before” photo of my very messy closet.
-Remember I retired on December 13 (which meant I brought home all my 35 year dermatology career supplies), celebrated Christmas, packed up everything for California and headed out on December 26!
+Remember I retired on December 18 (which meant I brought home all my 35-year dermatology career supplies), celebrated Christmas, packed up everything for California, and headed out on December 26!
 So when we returned to Chicago on May 10 this is what my closet looked like.

-How to get inspired to clean your messy closet
+Steps for How to get inspired to clean your messy closet

 If your space can’t readily accommodate a brighter overhead fixture consider bringing in a bright inexpensive floor lamp that can be plugged in.
 Trust me bright lighting will be inspiring as it will allow you to see into all those pesky corners as well as improve how items look when you try them on.

-Get yourself ready for the task of cleaning the messy closet.
+3. Get yourself ready for the task of cleaning the messy closet.

-Divide your stuff into fall/winter and spring/summer
+4. Divide your stuff into fall/winter and spring/summer

 Move all the fall/winter clothing including scarves/ purses/gloves, etc. that you only use then to a different closet.
 That way you can just concentrate on spring/ summer looks.

-How to sort your stuff
+5. How to sort your stuff in your messy closet:

 Take every item out of your closet and pile them on your bed.
 Sort everything into the three piles or if they are clear “keeper items” put them back in your closet now.
 As you put these pieces of clothing away, sort them by categories.
 I have a section for exercise wear, blouses, tunics, dresses, skirts, pants, camis, tanks, fun casual tops, jackets, and sweaters.

-The “throw away” pile is the easiest as it’s anything stained or torn or too worn out for any one else.
+The “throw-away” pile is the easiest as it’s anything stained or torn or too worn out for anyone else.

-The give away pile
+7. The “Giveaway” pile

-The repair pile
+8. The “repair” pile

-The “repair” pile consists of items that need a button sewn on, a loose hem fixed, or possibly shortened, etc. It also includes anything that needs to be dry cleaned.
+The “repair” pile consists of items that need a button sewn on, a loose hem fixed, or possibly shortened, etc. It also includes anything that needs to be dry-cleaned.

-My Favorite Tip
+9. My Favorite Tip!

-Now sit back and relax!
 Give yourself a huge pat on the back for getting all your clothes sorted and organized!
 Enjoy the new freedom of a clean closet where you know where everything is and where it all belongs.

-And now what?
+12. And now what?

-Stay tuned for “Messy Closet Cleanup Part Two.”
-That’s where I’ll show you how to sort, straighten and organize your purses, shoes, boots, scarves, and jewelry.
+Stay tuned for “Messy Closet Clean-up Part Two”.
+That’s where I’ll show you how to sort, straighten, and organize your purses, shoes, boots, scarves, and jewelry.

 Thanks for reading!